The Energy Label

 not the energy consumption.

-On March 1st, a new energy label appears in shops and online.
+On March 1st 2021, a new energy label appeared in shops and online.

 It is a fresh restart, making room for further innovations.

-Enjoy APPLiA’s animated video, available in other 15 languages on our YouTube channel.
+Enjoy APPLiA’s animated video, available in other 15 languages on YouTube.

 Click to get all the info product by product